tobyab/tobyab/README.md

 - Trying to start a company 📈
 - Doing schoolwork 🎓

-If you would like to get in contact with me, please don't hesitate to send me an email here; toby@tobyb.xyz!
+If you would like to get in contact with me, please don't hesitate to send me an email <a href="mailto:toby@tobyb.xyz">here!</a>

-For more information about me, please visit my personal website; https://tobyb.xyz!
+For more information about me, please visit my personal website <a href="https://tobyb.xyz">here!</a>

 Have a nice day! - Toby :)